Arizona State Retirement System Has $317,000 Stock Holdings in Tupperware Brands Co. (NYSE:TUP)

-Arizona State Retirement System cut its holdings in Tupperware Brands Co.
-(NYSE:TUP) by 6.6% in the 2nd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 13,367 shares of the company’s stock after selling 948 shares during the quarter.
+Arizona State Retirement System lessened its stake in Tupperware Brands Co.
+(NYSE:TUP) by 6.6% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 13,367 shares of the company’s stock after selling 948 shares during the quarter.
 Arizona State Retirement System’s holdings in Tupperware Brands were worth $317,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also modified their holdings of the stock.
-Mutual of America Capital Management LLC grew its position in shares of Tupperware Brands by 6.3% in the 1st quarter.
-Mutual of America Capital Management LLC now owns 6,568 shares of the company’s stock valued at $173,000 after purchasing an additional 392 shares during the period.
-State of Alaska Department of Revenue grew its position in shares of Tupperware Brands by 3.3% in the 2nd quarter.
-State of Alaska Department of Revenue now owns 34,363 shares of the company’s stock valued at $816,000 after purchasing an additional 1,110 shares during the period.
-Rhumbline Advisers grew its position in shares of Tupperware Brands by 0.8% in the 1st quarter.
-Rhumbline Advisers now owns 162,597 shares of the company’s stock valued at $4,294,000 after purchasing an additional 1,248 shares during the period.
-Swiss National Bank boosted its position in Tupperware Brands by 1.3% during the 1st quarter.
-Swiss National Bank now owns 112,400 shares of the company’s stock worth $2,968,000 after acquiring an additional 1,400 shares during the last quarter.
-Finally, Meeder Asset Management Inc. boosted its position in Tupperware Brands by 2,006.0% during the 1st quarter.
-Meeder Asset Management Inc. now owns 1,748 shares of the company’s stock worth $46,000 after acquiring an additional 1,665 shares during the last quarter.
-Institutional investors and hedge funds own 77.95% of the company’s stock.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in TUP.
+Meeder Asset Management Inc. boosted its holdings in shares of Tupperware Brands by 2,006.0% in the 1st quarter.
+Meeder Asset Management Inc. now owns 1,748 shares of the company’s stock valued at $46,000 after buying an additional 1,665 shares during the last quarter.
+Point72 Hong Kong Ltd acquired a new stake in shares of Tupperware Brands in the 1st quarter valued at approximately $90,000.
+Mutual of America Capital Management LLC boosted its holdings in shares of Tupperware Brands by 6.3% in the 1st quarter.
+Mutual of America Capital Management LLC now owns 6,568 shares of the company’s stock valued at $173,000 after buying an additional 392 shares during the last quarter.
+Verition Fund Management LLC acquired a new stake in shares of Tupperware Brands in the 1st quarter valued at approximately $220,000.
+Finally, Cambridge Investment Research Advisors Inc. acquired a new stake in shares of Tupperware Brands in the 1st quarter valued at approximately $223,000.
+77.95% of the stock is owned by institutional investors.

-Tupperware Brands declared that its board has authorized a stock repurchase program on Monday, June 21st that permits the company to buyback $250.00 million in outstanding shares.
-This buyback authorization permits the company to reacquire up to 22.4% of its stock through open market purchases.
-Stock buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.

-A number of equities analysts have weighed in on TUP shares.
-Zacks Investment Research raised Tupperware Brands from a “hold” rating to a “buy” rating and set a $27.00 price target for the company in a research report on Tuesday, August 10th.
-DA Davidson increased their price objective on Tupperware Brands from $38.00 to $41.50 and gave the company a “buy” rating in a report on Thursday, August 5th.
-Four investment analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus target price of $35.13.
+Several equities research analysts have recently commented on TUP shares.
+Zacks Investment Research raised Tupperware Brands from a “hold” rating to a “buy” rating and set a $27.00 price objective for the company in a report on Tuesday, August 10th.
+DA Davidson increased their price target on Tupperware Brands from $38.00 to $41.50 and gave the company a “buy” rating in a research note on Thursday, August 5th.
+Four analysts have rated the stock with a buy rating, According to MarketBeat, Tupperware Brands presently has an average rating of “Buy” and a consensus target price of $35.13.

+Tupperware Brands (NYSE:TUP) last issued its quarterly earnings results on Tuesday, August 3rd.
+The company reported $0.95 EPS for the quarter, topping the Zacks’ consensus estimate of $0.57 by $0.38.
+Tupperware Brands had a negative return on equity of 92.72% and a net margin of 7.25%.
+The company had revenue of $464.70 million for the quarter, compared to analysts’ expectations of $460.20 million.
+During the same quarter last year, the business earned $0.84 earnings per share.
+Tupperware Brands’s revenue was up 16.9% on a year-over-year basis.
+Research analysts anticipate that Tupperware Brands Co. will post 3.27 earnings per share for the current year.

+Tupperware Brands announced that its board has authorized a stock repurchase plan on Monday, June 21st that allows the company to repurchase $250.00 million in outstanding shares.
+This repurchase authorization allows the company to purchase up to 22.4% of its shares through open market purchases.
+Shares repurchase plans are typically a sign that the company’s leadership believes its stock is undervalued.

 Tupperware Brands Corp. operates as a direct-to-consumer marketer of products across multiple brands and categories.
 It operates through the following geographical segments: Europe, Asia Pacific, North America and South America. product brands and categories include design-centric preparation, storage and serving solutions for the kitchen and home through the Tupperware brand, and beauty and personal care products through the Avroy Shlain, BeautiControl, Fuller, NaturCare, Nutrimetics and Nuvo brands.